Everything you should know before shopping for a new TV

 It’s four times the pixel count, so around four times the data.
 Now think about your poor data cap, and the jump to 8K starts to make even less sense.

 One last thing…

 Just remember, only you know your living room well.
-Use what you know to figure out if that new TV will fit your viewing habits.
+Use your knowledge to determine if that new TV fits your viewing habits.

 Just a heads up, if you buy something through our links, we may get a small share of the sale.
 It’s one of the ways we keep the lights on here.
 Click here for more.